Codepact/codepact-privacy/privacy.md

 **Consent and withdrawing consent**

-- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information To withdraw consent to Provider's handling of Personal Information, Individuals should follow the procedure set out under the heading, **Close account** on their profile page
+- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information.
-- This will result in the Individual's account being closed and all information on it being deleted
+- To withdraw consent to Provider's handling of Personal Information, Individuals should follow the procedure set out under the heading, **Close account** on their profile page.
+This will result in the Individual's account being closed and all information on it being deleted.
-- Individuals can unsubscribe from Provider's mailing list at any time
+- Individuals can unsubscribe from Provider's mailing list at any time.

 **Cookies**